corderop/anki-github-markdown/README.md

     <img style="margin: 0; width: 584px; height: 700px; " src="./docs/images/demo.gif"/>
 </p>

+## Use our cards

+If you want to make the most of this use, we strongly recommend you use our cards.
+You can find them in this repository's [`css` folder](./css).
+There is more information about how to use them in the README of this folder.

 ## Development and contributing

 Please, consider read the [CONTRIBUTING.md](CONTRIBUTING.md) before submit a PR.